AdamAlberty/relink/README.md

 1. First, clone the repository
 2. Copy `.env.example` to `.env` and change values accordingly
 3. Run `docker compose build` and `docker compose up`
-4. Then you can start adding shortlinks through web client or directly through the REST API
+4. Then you can start adding shortlinks through web client on `/_admin` or directly through the REST API

 ## Using with reverse proxy

 You probably want to have these services behind a reverse proxy.

-You can tweak to docker-compose file to include caddy and configure it like that.

 ### Caddy